Millions of cellphone users are about to get a ‘Presidential Alert.’ Here’s what to know.

 Many cellphone users may be familiar with alerts they receive as warnings about flash flooding or missing children.
 But those emergency weather alerts and AMBER alerts can only be sent on a regional or statewide basis, not nationally and all at once.

-Wednesday’s test of the Wireless Emergency Alert system will mark the first time that emergency management officials will have used the nationwide alerting capabilities reserved for the office of the president.
+Wednesday’s test of the Wireless Emergency Alerts system will mark the first time that emergency management officials will have used the nationwide alerting capabilities reserved for the office of the president.

 Unlike other types of emergency alerts, the presidential alert is designed to let the White House inform the entire country almost instantly of grave public emergencies, such as a terrorist attack or an invasion, according to the Federal Emergency Management Agency.
 And while Americans can choose not to receive weather and AMBER alerts, they cannot opt out of presidential ones.